patrickf2000/lila/Readme.md

 ### Architecture Support

-Currently, I only support x86-64.
-The internal representations generate an CISC-like assembly, which lends itself well to x86.
-I just finished an optimization layer that converts the IR to a RISC-like assembly, which will allow for very easy porting to architectures such as Arm, MIPS, and PowerPC.
+Currently, only x86-64 is fully supported; other architectures are in progress.
+The LTAC IR (which translates to the final assembly) resembles CISC assembly, which makes it super easy to generate code for x86 (and besides, my computers all run it...).
+There is an optimization layer that converts the IR to RISC-like assembly which makes it much easier to port to other architectures.
 See the "docs" folder for creating a new backend.

-Update (December 2020): I am beginning the port to RISC architectures, specifically Arm64 and RISC-V (64-bit).
-I will be frequently merging to the develop branch, but the latest work will be in the arm64 and riscv branches.
-I am taking a somewhat layered approach of doing some work on one architecture, then switching and doing the same work on the other.
+Current state:

+* x86-64: Fully supported, all tests pass
+* RISC-V (64-bit): About 50-60% supported; all integer, byte, short, loop, and several other tests pass
+* Arm64: Hello world and a few basic integer tests pass

 ### System Requirements